dicebear/dicebear/README.md

 [Documentation](https://www.dicebear.com/introduction) |
 [Editor](https://editor.dicebear.com)

-## One library, six languages
+## One library, seven languages

-DiceBear 10 ships as native libraries for JavaScript, PHP, Python, Rust, Go, and Dart.
+DiceBear 10 ships as native libraries for JavaScript, PHP, Python, Rust, Go, Dart, and C#.
 Every port passes a shared test suite that requires byte-identical SVG output to the JavaScript reference.
 Generate an avatar in the browser, regenerate it later in a Go or PHP backend, and you get the same bytes.

 | Language                | Package                                                                 | Install                                      |